 The All Wales Survey of Bullying in schools (WG 2009) found a range of identity based bullying in schools across Wales.
-Examples include 22% of year 6 pupils/students had been 'bullied in a homophobic way'; 7% of year 7 pupils/students had been 'bullied in some way due to learning difficulties' and 3% of year 10 pupils/students had been 'bullied in some way due to race or ethnic origin'.
+Examples include 22% of year 6 learners had been 'bullied in a homophobic way'; 7% of year 7 learners had been 'bullied in some way due to learning difficulties' and 3% of year 10 learners had been 'bullied in some way due to race or ethnic origin'.